Impact Aid Programs

 Payments for Federal Property assist local school districts that have lost a portion of their local tax base because of Federal ownership of property.
 To be eligible, a school district must demonstrate that the Federal Government has acquired, since 1938, real property with an assessed valuation of at least 10 percent of all real property in the district at the time of acquisition.

 Basic Support Payments help local school districts that educate federally connected children.
 These may be the children of members of the uniformed services, children who reside on Indian lands, children who reside on Federal property or in federally subsidized low-rent housing, and children whose parents work on Federal Property.
 In general, to be eligible for assistance a local school district must educate at least 400 such children in average daily attendance, or the federally connected children must make up at least 3 percent of the school district's total average daily attendance.
 Heavily Impacted Districts that enroll certain percentages of federally connected children and meet other specific statutory criteria, receive increased formula payments under Section 7003(b)(2).

 Payments for Children with Disabilities provide additional assistance to school districts that educate federally connected children who are eligible for services under the Individuals with Disabilities Act (IDEA).
 These payments are in addition to Basic Support Payments and IDEA funds provided on behalf of these children.
 A school district that receives these funds MUST use them for the increased costs of educating federally connected children with disabilities.

 Construction Grants go to local school districts that educate high percentages of certain federally connected children both children living on Indian lands and children of members of the uniformed services.
 These grants help pay for the construction and repair of school buildings.
-Section 8007(a) provides formula grants to the local school districts based on the number of eligible federally connected children they educate.
-Section 8007(a) was not funded in fiscal year 2008.
-Section 8007(b) provides competitive grants for emergency repairs and modernization.
+Section 7007(a) provides formula grants to the local school districts based on the number of eligible federally connected children they educate.
+Section 7007(a) was funded in fiscal year 2016.
+Section 7007(b) provides competitive grants for emergency repairs and modernization.